johanfive/xmApiSdk/README.md

-+ Mainly Vanilla Javascript.
-Uses Promises which is natively supported since Node v7.3
++ Vanilla Javascript, mainly ES5.
+Uses Promises
-+ Minimum dependencies
++ No prod dependencies
-+ IDE autosuggest-friendly / user-friendly
-+ Can be used in both ES5 and ES6 codebases

-Does not promote callback hell, but might come at a cost.
-Babel?
++ Node-first mindset.
+(Will need Promise polyfill for use in Browser)

 # Usage